SergeyIsakhanyan/fg-docs/JSX.md

 - JSX stands for JavaScript XML (or JavaScript Syntax eXtension)
 - JSX allows us to write HTML in React
-- JSX produces React “elements”
+- JSX produces React Elements

 JSX is an XML/HTML-like syntax used by React that extends ECMAScript so that XML/HTML-like text can co-exist with JavaScript/React code.
 The syntax is intended to be used by preprocessors (i.e., transpilers like Babel) to transform HTML-like text found in JavaScript files into standard